Why Leaders Should Be Writers

 And that’s why it came across to the investor that I didn’t own our story.
 I couldn’t communicate my passion for our business because I hadn’t done the deep thinking it takes to put together a coherent and compelling narrative.
 How, then, could I expect my presentation to make a strong emotional connection with the audience?

 So, despite the money we spent, I scrapped the presentation the consulting firm put together for us.
 And after several days of wrestling with our story and researching different formats for our elevator pitch and investor pitch deck, I crafted a story that I could own—that I believed in deep in my core.

-That’s when our story came to life for us and our prospective investors, who started writing checks to fund us.
+That’s when our story came to life for us—and for our prospective investors who started writing checks to fund us.

-Although that venture eventually failed about 18 months later, I came away with this valuable lesson (among many): Never outsource my thinking.
+Although that venture eventually failed about 18 months later in the wake of the “Dot-Bomb” market crash in 2001, I came away with this valuable lesson (among many): Never outsource my thinking.

 What I Should Have Done...

 Instead of hiring the consulting firm upfront, I should have committed to putting together my best first draft.
 This approach would have forced me to do the hard (thinking) work required to develop our pitch in a way that I could identify the most compelling aspects of our business, which would ensure I would own the story.

 It's at that point—after I've done the thinking work—that I could hire a venture consultant or another professional writer to either collaborate with me or coach me through the process until I get the pitch ready for "prime time."

 The Bottom Line